Views:

 • Make sure you do not use the same password twice on any online accounts.

-• Use the Password Checker feature in Trend Micro ID Security to see if a password you are creating or changing had circulated on the Dark Web.
+• Use the Password Check feature in Trend Micro ID Protection to see if a password you are creating or changing had circulated on the Dark Web.
 Avoid using a leaked password.

 • Use the Trend Micro Password Generator to help you create strong, unique and secure passwords.

-• Turn ON Two-factor Authentication on any website that offers it.
+• Turn ON Two-factor Authentication to any website that offers it.
 It adds an extra layer of protection that makes it nearly impossible to defeat.

 If your email address is compromised:

-To learn more, visit this article: What is Email Address Leak?
+To learn more, visit this article: What is an Email Address Leak?

 If your phone number is compromised: